Tom Freston: Post-Viacom

 Freston is currently the principal of Firefly3 LLC, a consulting and investment company.
 In January 2015, he became a senior advisor to The Raine Group, a boutique merchant bank.

 Personal life

 In 1980, Freston married Margaret Ellen Badali.
-They had two children, Andrew (b.1985) and Gilbert (b.
-1990).
-They later divorced.
+They had two children and later divorced.

 In 1998, Freston married Kathy Freston, a former model, self-help author, and health and wellness expert.
 They divorced in 2014.